pmem/vmem/README.md

 ```
 	$ make source DESTDIR=some_path
 ```
-For this example, it will be installed at $(DESTDIR)/pmdk.
+For this example, it will be installed at $(DESTDIR).

 **Build rpm packages** on rpm-based distributions is done by:
 ```